 - it was recognised as a valid marriage by the law in the place where you were married,

 - it would have been a valid marriage if it had been performed in Australia, and

 - the marriage has been registered.

-The court can annul a marriage which it finds is invalid.
-At least one of the parties must be an Australian citizen, live in Australia and consider it their home, or have lived in Australia for at least 12 months prior to making the application.
-The Court will annul the marriage by issuing a decree of nullity where:
+The court can annul a marriage that it finds is invalid.
+At least one of the parties must be an Australian citizen, live in Australia and consider it their home, or have lived in Australia for at least 12 months prior to making an application for annulment in Australia.

 - one or both of the parties to the marriage were married to someone else at the time they married

 - the marriage did not comply with the law in the place where the parties were married